 The Danube Bike and Boat: Passau to Vienna tour is a relaxed cycling tour along a route that meanders eastward passing through quaint towns and villages towards two of the Danube’s great and historical cities; Vienna and Bratislava.
 Cycling during the day and sailing on an authentic river boat at night allows you to enjoy the most picturesque sights, sounds and attractions along this predominantly Austrian section of the Danube river.

-Starting in Passau on the German border take the chance to explore the Bavarian city which sits at the confluence of the 3 rivers that form the Danube.
+The trip begins in Passau on the German border take the chance to explore the Bavarian city which sits at the confluence of the 3 rivers that form the Danube.
 If you have time be sure to visit the impressive St. Stephen’s Cathedral before boarding your floating hotel: the MS Theodor Korner.
 The first day of cycling begins in Mathausen and ends in Grein, passing through the Celtic village of Mitterkirchen, a fascinating outdoor museum that gives an insight into the area’s Celtic past.
 In the evening the Theodor Korner sets sail, destination: Slovakia.
 Devin lies to the west of Bratislava and is dominated by the imposing Devin Castle which perches atop a cliff 200 metres up, explore the historical centre of Bratislava before beginning the cycle into the city proper.
 On arrival in Bratislava take a walk through the tight alleyways and town square and see if you can spot the cannon balls stuck in the walls from a time when Napoleon attempted an attack on the former Hungarian capital.

 Day 4 is spent exploring one of Europe’s great cities.
 Walk Vienna’s cobbled lanes, enjoy a warm drink in one of the famous Viennese coffee houses and take in as many of the attractions as you can.
 If you wish to be taken back in time Vienna’s St Stephen’s Cathedral, the Hofburg Palace, the Ringstraβe and the Burgtheater are good places to start.
 Day 5 sees you begin your journey back upstream towards Passau, the cycling here is some of the best of the trip as you peddle through the stunning Wachau Valley scenery.
 Beautiful villages are set amidst vineyards themselves bordered by apricot orchards which rub shoulders with castles, monasteries and numerous historical ruins.
 The wine growing villages of Spitz, Weisskirchen and Durnstein are filled with tempting taverns, the perfect place to rest and refuel.
 Over the final few days you cycle through the town of Melk with its Benedictine Monastery and past the famous Schlögener Schlinge, surely the most impressive and baffling river feature in Europe.
 Your Danube cycling tour ends where it started in Passau.